IkarosKappler/plotboilerplate/README.md

 ### Todos
  * Make strokes configurable (color, width, style).
- * Add pad/phone support.
  * Implement optional canvas zoom.
  * Implement optional canvas rotation.
  * Make Bézier Curves dividable (by double click?).
  * Implement snap-to-grid.
  * Make ellipses rotatable.
- * Add images.
  * Write better viewport/viewbox export.
 Some viewers do not understand the current format.
 Refactor BoundingBox2 for this?
  * Add arcs?
- * The click-/tap-area scales with the canvas- and CSS-scale.
-It should have fixed size.
- * Added image flipping.
+ * Add image flipping.
  * Add Vectors to the SVGBuilder.
  * Add Images to the SVGBuiler.
+ * Move the helper function PlotBoilerplate.utils.buildArrowHead to the Vector class.
+It belongs there.

 ### Known bugs
  * BezierPath counstructor (from an older implementation) fails.
 This needs to be refactored.